 Data Science Training for Practicing Engineers

-UW ChemE faculty can also work in consultation with your company to develop and run a data science course to meet the company’s specific needs.
-These can be full week “boot camps” or run over a longer period of time.
+UW ChemE faculty can work in consultation with your company to develop and run data science courses to meet a company’s specific needs.
+These can be full-week “boot camps” or workshops run over a longer period of time.

 - Custom program: costs vary

 A named annual lecture in ChemE allows companies to invite distinguished speakers to campus to share their research with a public audience.
 All related communication will highlight the company’s support, and company personnel will have opportunities to connect with the speaker.

 - Endowed lecture: $100,000

 Gift support to student programs helps build strategic connections for recruitment.

 American Institute of Chemical Engineers (AIChE) — UW Chapter

 This undergraduate student organization provides opportunities for academic and professional growth.
 Companies can make connections for recruiting and add value to the student experience by hosting plant tours and information sessions.

 Association of Chemical Engineering Graduate Students (ACES)

 ACES facilitates professional development and outreach opportunities, and hosts the Graduate Student Symposium (GSS) every fall to bridge the gap between industry and academia.
 There, industry partners learn about UW ChemE research, interact with future research leaders and help improve the quality of graduate education.